Fibers and Durability - Smartstrand v. Nylon?

 is a Staple Fiber?

-staple fiber is short lengths of fiber, usually 3 to 10 inches long, that are
+staple fiber is short lengths of fiber strand, usually 3 to 10 inches long, that are

 spun together.
 When carpet is made from a staple fiber, the carpet will shed and

-the carpet sample does not indicate that the fiber is made from a continuous
+the Carpet Sample does not indicate that the fiber is made from a Bulked

 fibers and therefore will shed and fuzz for a period of time after installation.